 Monday to Friday

 5 further days of off piste skiing and intro ski tours, incorporating daily ski technique coaching and backcountry skills sessions.
-We tailor each week to the group, making best use of current weather and snow conditions – ski venues are approximately 10 minutes to 1 hours drive from our hotel.
+We tailor each week to the group, making best use of current weather and snow conditions.

 In order to maximise downhill practice time, we’ll be using some uplift on most days, plus some skinning to access the best terrain and snow.
 Depending on conditions and the group, we may do one or two full touring days.
 On touring days you’ll need a packed lunch, as we’ll be out in the backcountry all day, enjoying the skiing and scenery.